vard-uhi/Customer-Lifetime-Value/README.md

 # Customer Lifetime Value

+Probplem Statement

-Task: Predict Customer Lifetime Value using Linear Regression and interpret results.
+In this Case Study we will predict Customer Lifetime Value using Linear Regression and interpret results.

+Customer lifetime value is how much money a customer will bring to your company throughout their entire time as a paying customer.
+In our dataset we have already feature with calculated CLVs.
+Our task is to make prediction of CLV.

 Dataset Features: